Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-in $D([1/T,T])$ under Skorohod topology for every $T>0$.
+Slutsky's theorem then gives us the required convergence in $D([1/T,T])$ under Skorohod topology for every $T>0$.
 The convergence is then extended to $D((0,\infty))$ under Skorohod topology using Proposition~2.3 of~\cite{Janson1994}.
-Finally, in view of Lemma~\ref{lem: equi unif cont}, the convergence is extended to $(D([0,\infty)),\cal{D})$ using Proposition~2.4 of~\cite{Janson1994}. \end{proof}
+Finally, in view of Lemma~\ref{lem: equi unif cont}, the convergence is extended to $(D([0,\infty)),\mathcal{D})$ using Proposition~2.4 of~\cite{Janson1994}. \end{proof}